Contingency plans demanded home working

 The seemingly impossible in record time

-To prepare and implement secure remote working in a tiny window, the multinational called on its partner Orange Business Services.
+To prepare and implement secure remote working in a tiny window, the multinational called on its partner Orange Business.
 Central to the initial project was upgrading the remote access licenses for over 100,000 users within 10 days, with the remainder of employees to rapidly follow.
 This also required upgrading the remote access capacity to 25 Gbits/s on all six of the multinational’s gateways in just over a week.
-“We essentially had to upgrade bandwidth, licenses and hardware capacity in days, not weeks, to ensure a safe and stable solution where everyone can work from home,” explains Mathias Mahlke, Sales Director, Orange Business Services.
+“We essentially had to upgrade bandwidth, licenses and hardware capacity in days, not weeks, to ensure a safe and stable solution where everyone can work from home,” explains Mathias Mahlke, Sales Director, Orange Business.

 Orange split machine clusters to take on the additional data load.
 Capacity, Internet bandwidth and licenses have been upgraded to the maximum.
 Since the customer has a follow-the-sun work pattern, all staff have access to the bandwidth they require, with the majority using either Microsoft Teams or Unify Circuit collaboration tools.